-For additional information about these contractual cash obligations, see Notes 5.
-Leases, 9.
-Long-Term Debt and 10.
+For additional information about these contractual cash obligations, see Notes 4.
+Leases, 8.
+Long-Term Debt and 9.
 Commitments and Contingencies in Item 8.
 Financial Statements and Supplementary Data.

 We have retention policies for our workers' compensation liability exposures.
-The workers' compensation loss reserves are based upon an actuarial report obtained from a third party and determined based on claims filed and claims incurred but not reported.
+The workers' compensation loss reserves are based upon an actuarial report obtained from a third party and are determined based on claims filed and claims incurred but not reported.
 We account for claims incurred but not yet reported based on estimates derived from historical claims experience and current trends of industry data.
 Changes in estimates, differences in estimates, and actual payments for claims are recognized in the period that the estimates changed or the payments were made.
-The workers' compensation loss reserves were \$3.0 million and \$2.6 million, net of anticipated insurance and indemnification recoveries of \$10.5 million and \$10.2 million, at December 31, 2023 and 2022, respectively.
+The workers' compensation loss reserves were \$2.8 million and \$3.0 million, net of anticipated insurance and indemnification recoveries of \$10.5 million and \$10.5 million, at December 31, 2024 and 2023, respectively.
 We have undrawn stand-by letters of credit outstanding to secure obligations for workers' compensation claims and other obligations.
-The undrawn stand-by letters of credit were \$3.9 million at December 31, 2023 and 2022.
+The undrawn stand-by letters of credit were \$3.7 million at December 31, 2024 and 2023.

-We have a deferred compensation plan liability of \$16.6 million and \$13.6 million at December 31, 2023 and 2022, which was primarily included in other long-term liabilities.
-We established a rabbi trust to fund the deferred compensation plan (see Note 12.
+We have a deferred compensation plan liability of \$17.8 million and \$16.6 million at December 31, 2024 and 2023, which was primarily included in other long-term liabilities in the accompanying consolidated balance sheets.
+We established a rabbi trust to fund the deferred compensation plan, which is primarily comprised of mutual funds measured at fair value using the net asset value practical expedient, and approximates the deferred compensation plan liability balances (see Note 11.
 Stock-Based Compensation and Other Employee Benefit Plans in Item 8.
 Financial Statements and Supplementary Data).